-If a proposed outbuilding is on the same lot as a single house or grouped dwelling, and is fully compliant with the above standards of the R Codes, development approval is not required.
+If a proposed outbuilding is on the same lot as a single house or grouped dwelling and is fully compliant with the above standards of the R Codes and/or Local Planning Policy: Planning Exemptions, development approval is not required.

-Development approval is required for outbuildings located on properties which are heritage listed.
+Development approval is required for outbuildings located on properties which are heritage protected.